breez/breez-sdk-docs/src/guide/install.md

 ## rust

-Currently rust is still not accessible via cargo and is needed to be built from source.
+Currently, rust is still not accessible via crates.io and is needed to be built from source.
 Please visit the [sdk-core](https://github.com/breez/breez-sdk/tree/main/libs/sdk-core) project for instructions.

-## Dart/Flutter
+## Dart / Flutter

-Currently Dart is built from source only.
+Currently, Dart is built from source only.
 Please visit the [sdk-flutter](https://github.com/breez/breez-sdk/tree/main/libs/sdk-flutter#readme) project for instructions.
 We're planning to publish this package to [pub.dev](https://pub.dev/), until then it needs to be specified as a local directory dependency.

 ```yaml
 dependencies: